IbeChuksVictor/aws-bootcamp-cruddur-2023/journal/week0.md

  ![](./week-0-asset/sns-sub-confirmation.png)
  <br>
- - I created a JSON file [alarm-config.json](https://github.com/IbeChuksVictor/aws-bootcamp-cruddur-2023/blob/main/aws/json/alarm-config.json) to define the metrics for the alarm.
+ - I created a ```.json``` file [alarm-config.json](https://github.com/IbeChuksVictor/aws-bootcamp-cruddur-2023/blob/main/aws/json/alarm-config.json) to define the metrics for the alarm.
 - I ran the following command to create the alarm:
 ```bash
 aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm-config.json
 ```
+Below is what it looks like on the **AWS Console**

 ![billing alarm](./week-0-asset/cloudwatch.png)